Non-insulin drugs for treating type 2 diabetes

 Metformin helps control blood sugar levels by reducing the amount of sugar that the liver produces and improving how the body uses the sugar.

-Metformin is available as:
+Metformin is available in the following forms:

 - Tablets: A person usually takes these two or three times a day with meals.